firebird631/siis/doc/strategies/indicators.md

 ### SMA ###

-Most common and simple indicator, the smoothed moving average.
+Most common and simple indicator, the simple moving average.

 ...